-Dry and cracked land where nothing grows anymore… Africa probably looked like this after more than 200,000 years of the Saale glaciation about 130.000 years ago.
-Ice age caused a huge drought during its existence and drove the local homo populations to the brink of extinction.
-But somehow some individuals of the Heidelberg population luckily survived.
+Dry and cracked land where nothing grows anymore.
+Africa probably looked like this after more than 200,000 years of the Saale glaciation about 130.000 years ago.
+Ice age caused an extended drought during its existence and drove the local homo populations to the brink of extinction.
+But somehow, some individuals of the Heidelberg population luckily survived.
 From among these few thousand surviving Heidelbergs grew the ancestors of modern people.
 How on earth did a handful of Heidelbergs turn into modern humans?
-This is one of the great mysteries of science.
+This question is one of the great mysteries of science.
 The roots of the human species are in this particular event!
 What happened in Africa during the long ice age +120.000 years ago?

 Stone tools are the clue

-The psyche doesn’t remain visible in fossils, but it do appear indirectly in stone tools.
-However, in human evolution, the making of stone tools is not a feature of species, it’s a trait of only a few genetically divergent and unfit individuals.
-This explains the unchangeability of the tools.
+A “smoking gun”?
+Do stone tools reveal a genetic defect?
+The psyche doesn’t remain visible in fossils, but it does appear indirectly in stone tools.
+However, in human evolution, stone tools cannot be interpreted as a feature of species.
+It’s a trait of only a few genetically divergent and unfit individuals.
+The exceptional nature of the stone tools also explains their gradual evolution.
 Therefore, species cannot be defined by tool findings.
-For modern humans, all individuals are exceptionally divergent.
+For modern humans, all individuals are abnormally divergent.

 “Mentally modern human”?

-The key to human specialty is not anatomical and therefore not directly found neither in fossils of early species nor in the bodies of the living people.
-The key is in the psyche and so well hidden that even the scientific research has so far not recognised it.
-The key is inheritable and due to a a rare genetic disorder of the psyche.
-The genetic nature of the disorder explains how the trait could be so long just a rare and rather insignificant and then surprisingly turn into a dominant one.
-However, it is not rare anymore, on the contrary, it’s all over and may be too common to attract our attention.
+The key to human speciality is not anatomical and therefore not directly found neither in fossils of early species nor in the bodies of the living people.
+Instead, the key is in the psyche and so well hidden that even scientific research has so far not recognised it.
+The key is inheritable and due to a rare genetic disorder of the mind.
+The hereditary nature of the illness explains how the trait could be just rare and relatively insignificant and then surprisingly turn into a dominant one.
+However, it is not rare anymore.
+On the contrary, it’s all over and maybe too common to attract our attention.

-To explain it, it probably would be useful to introduce the term mentally modern human (MMH) and use it instead of anatomically modern human (AMH).
-The emergence of anatomically modern human (AMH) is a part of the long developmental cycle in which the importance of childhood has begun to be emphasised more strongly.
-Shifting focus from anatomy to psyche allows for a clearer determination of the chain of events of the emergence of modern humans.
+It would probably be helpful to introduce the term mentally modern human (MMH) and use it instead of anatomically modern human (AMH).
+The emergence of anatomically modern humans (AMH) is a part of the long developmental cycle in which the importance of childhood has begun to be emphasised more strongly.
+Shifting focus from anatomy to psyche allows for a more explicit determination of the chain of events of the emergence of modern humans.

-An anthropologist measuring anatomical features of a non-European man.
-Human specialty is more psychological than anatomical and so it actually cannot be seen with eyes only.
-It is possible that the juvenile-like psyche have had an effect on our appearance, such as body structure or childlike facial features, rather than vice versa.
+An anthropologist measures the anatomical features of a non-European man.
+Human speciality is still more psychological than anatomical and cannot be seen only with eyes.
+It is also good to recognise the chance that the juvenile-like psyche may have affected our appearance, such as body structure or childlike facial features, rather than vice versa.
 Nevertheless, the adolescent mind already existed well before we became fully anatomically modern humans.

 The strange survival

 The mysterious incubator of the human revolution was undoubtedly the ice age of over 200,000 years.
 It was the so-called Saale glaciation.
-In the northern hemisphere water was trapped in thick layers of ice, which in turn created a long and devastating drought in Africa.
+In the northern hemisphere, glaciation trapped water in thick layers of ice, creating a long and devastating drought in Africa.
 The drought is known to have reduced the population of the Heidelbergs to only a few thousand individuals, i.e. virtually to the brink of extinction.
-About 120,000 years ago the glaciation was pretty much over.
+About 120,000 years ago, the glaciation was pretty much over.
 As the ice receded, the population was still there, but barely the same size as the number of orang-utans today.

-We know that such a small community inevitably meant declining genetic diversity, which normally would have diminished the chances of survival.
+We know that such a small community inevitably meant declining genetic diversity, which generally would have diminished the chances of survival.
 But strangely enough, this never happened.
-Instead, among the few thousand surviving Heidelbergs grew the first modern people.
-Research has not found an answer how this happened.
+Instead, among the few thousand surviving Heidelbergs grew the first modern humans.
+Scientific research has not found an answer to how this happened.
 Scientists have only stated the obvious fact that the “most viable” individuals, who survived the crisis, multiplied and eventually spread throughout the globe.
-It seems that the answer has to be traced in the hitherto unexplored process in which the recessive trait became dominated.
+It seems that the answer has to be traced in the hitherto unexplored process in which the recessive trait became dominant.

 The exception became the norm

 How we became modern humans: The emergence of Homo sapiens means a gene defect multiplied by the bottleneck effect.
-The spread of the hereditary defect was facilitated by a long drought in Africa about +120,000 years ago.
-It killed off normal individuals more effectively, and eventually for good, than defected ones, who were able to exploit their juvenile-like imagination and intellect.
-Natural selection had nothing to do with the emergence of the modern human as a species.
-In fact, modern humans emerged because they were able to avoid the effects of the natural selection.
-Therefore, the notion of superior human adaptability is a mere myth—on the contrary, man forces the world to adapt to his mental disorder.
+The spread of the hereditary defect was facilitated by a prolonged drought in Africa about +120,000 years ago.
+It killed off normal individuals more effectively and eventually for good than defected ones, who could exploit their juvenile-like imagination and intellect.
+Thus, natural selection had nothing to do with the emergence of the modern human as a species.
+Instead, modern humans emerged because they were able to avoid the effects of natural selection.
+Therefore, the notion of superior human adaptability is a mere myth—on the contrary, the man forces the world to adapt to his mental disorder.

 Evolution works in many ways.
 Natural selection and mutation tendency are two of them.
 However, our recent development cannot be only explained by these.
-In fact, we have one option: genetic drift.
+We have one option: genetic drift.
 It is one of the mechanisms of evolution.
-It means a change in the genetic composition of a population due to random transfer of genes involved in the reproduction process.
-This type of microevolution refers to evolutionary changes within species boundaries and it can happen, for example, due to a bottleneck phenomenon.
-We know that man did not show up in Africa out of nowhere, but is a descendant of the Heidelbergs.
+It means a change in the genetic composition due to the random transfer of genes involved in the reproduction process.
+This type of microevolution refers to evolutionary changes within species, and it can happen, for example, due to a bottleneck phenomenon.
+We know that man did not arise from scratch in Africa but is a descendant of the Heidelbergs.

 Bushmen bury ostrich eggs with water inside.
 They use the same method as our predecessors with a growth disorder.
-The emergence of modern humans +120,000 years ago didn’t actually mean a new species, because it merely was the intensification and concentration of the old trait.
-It seemed as though the child’s mind of the early homo species had begun to rebel against its own adulthood and refused from developing normally.
+The emergence of modern humans +120,000 years ago didn’t mean a new species because it merely was the intensification and concentration of the old trait.
+It seemed as though the child’s mind of the early homo species had begun to rebel against its adulthood and refused from developing typically.
 The disorder reflected in behaviour as people sheltered themselves from nature using stone tools, fire, clothing, and travelling.

 The surviving Heidelbergs gradually formed a more homogeneous population which would be the basis of the modern human population.
 Its genetic lineage became narrower than that of normal Heidelbergs.
-Modern human was not a result of natural selection, but as a result of genetic drift caused by environmental crisis.
+Modern humans were not a result of natural selection but due to genetic drift caused by environmental crises.
 One might ask whether homo sapiens could be called a new species at all.
-At least it did not change at the species level.
-What changed was status of the abnormality: it became normal.
-Unfitness kept the new Heidelberg-sapiens alive, but at the same time it isolated them from nature and halted their evolution.
-Clinging to humanity caused constant struggle against nature and also against all normal change in nature.
+At least, it did not change at the species level.
+What only changed was the status of the abnormality: it became the new normal.
+Unfitness kept the new Heidelberg-sapiens alive, but at the same time, it isolated them from nature and halted their evolution.
+Clinging to humanity caused constant struggle against nature and also against all regular changes in personality.
 We were locked in the cage of childhood.

 Long story short

-The two key milestones in the making of the modern human mind.
-The first signs of human-like activity and mind can be seen 2.5 million years ago.
-However, we will only talk about humans when all normal Heidelbergs are dead.
-This happens under the influence of the ice age more than 120,000 years ago.
+The two critical milestones in the making of the modern human mind.
+The first signs of human-like activity and spirit can be traced back to 2.5 million years.
+However, we can only talk about humans when all the mentally healthy Heidelbergs are dead.
+It happened under the influence of the ice age more than 120,000 years ago.

 Indeed, it seems that human emergence, according to science, has had to take place before the eruption of the Toba volcano ∼ 74,000 y ago.